sass/sass/doc-src/SASS_CHANGELOG.md

 * The {Sass::Script::Functions#complement complement}
   function returns the complement of a color.

+{#watch}
+### Watching for Updates

+The `sass` command-line utility has a new flag: `--watch`.
+`sass --watch` monitors files or directories for updated Sass files and compiles those files to CSS automatically.
+This will allow people not using Ruby or [Compass](http://compass-style.org) to use Sass without having to manually recompile all the time.

+Here's the syntax for watching a directory full of Sass files:

+    sass --watch app/stylesheets:public/stylesheets

+This will watch every Sass file in `app/stylesheets`.
+Whenever one of them changes,
+the corresponding CSS file in `public/stylesheets` will be regenerated.
+Any files that import that file will be regenerated, too.

+The syntax for watching individual files is the same:

+    sass --watch style.sass:out.css

+You can also omit the output filename if you just want it to compile to name.css.
+For example:

+    sass --watch style.sass

+This will update `style.css` whenever `style.sass` changes.

+You can list more than one file and/or directory, and all of them will be watched:

+    sass --watch foo/style:public/foo bar/style:public/bar
+    sass --watch screen.sass print.sass awful-hacks.sass:ie.css
+    sass --watch app/stylesheets:public/stylesheets public/stylesheets/test.sass

+File and directory watching is accessible from Ruby, using the {Sass::Plugin#watch} function.

+### Bulk Updating

+Another new flag for the `sass` command-line utility is `--update`.
+It checks a group of Sass files to see if their CSS needs to be updated, and updates if so.

+The syntax for `--update` is just like watch:

+    sass --update app/stylesheets:public/stylesheets
+    sass --update style.sass:out.css
+    sass --watch screen.sass print.sass awful-hacks.sass:ie.css

+In fact, `--update` work exactly the same as `--watch`, except that it doesn't continue watching the files after the first check.

 ### Variable Names

 SassScript variable names may now contain hyphens.